 As a nonprofit university, a major part of WGU’s mission is to keep tuition low.
 Our tuition is typically half what other reputable online and traditional colleges charge.
 Not only is tuition affordable, but WGU offers several convenient methods for how to pay for your education.

 If you’re paying for college yourself, WGU is a great choice.
 You can pay tuition with cash, check or credit card.
-As a self-paying student, you also have the option to spread out your expenses with a two-payment plan.

 Using Financial Aid and Grants